fbpx

 Email Melanie

-Melanie has over 15 years of fundraising experience at a variety of Bay Area non-profit organizations.
-She started as a development intern at The Women’s Foundation of California.
-Later she worked at Women’s Initiative for Self Employment, where she brought in nearly $2M a year from foundation, corporate, and government sources.
+Melanie has over 20 years of fundraising experience at a variety of Bay Area non-profit organizations.
+She started as a development assistant with The Women’s Foundation of California.
+Later she worked at Women’s Initiative for Self Employment, raising funds from foundation, corporate, and government sources.
 As the Assistant Development Director at The Yosemite Fund she led individual giving campaigns for special projects in Yosemite National Park.
-Here Melanie discovered her passion for environmental issues.
-Since then she has held Development Director positions at As You Sow and the Bay Area Open Space Council.
-She holds a BA in anthropology from San Francisco State University and lives in Albany with her family.
-She is in awe at the amazing properties the John Muir Land Trust has saved for all of us to enjoy, and looks forward to connecting donors with new opportunities to do even more.
+Here Melanie discovered her passion for environmental causes.
+Since then she has held Director of Development positions at As You Sow and Bay Area Open Space Council (now Together Bay Area).
+She holds a BA in anthropology from San Francisco State University and lives in El Cerrito with her daughter and four adopted shelter cats.
+She feels privileged to work on behalf of John Muir Land Trust’s mission to protect and care for open space in the East Bay and loves connecting donors with new opportunities to save even more natural lands.

 Lisa